-If we decide to invite you to attend an interview and/or after we have made a conditional job offer, we may need to collect the following personal information about you to allow us to make the necessary interview arrangements and/or make our final decision as to whether to recruit you**:
+If we decide to invite you to attend an interview, in certain circumsances we may need to collect the following personal information about you (you will be notified in advance):

-- Copies of documents containing your name, address and date of birth to enable us to verify your identity**;
+- Copies of documents containing your name, address and date of birth to enable us to verify your identity*; and

 - Information about your previous academic and/or employment history from references obtained about you from previous employers and/or education providers;

 - Information regarding your academic and (where relevant) professional qualifications; and

 - Information regarding your unspent criminal convictions obtained through a DBS Basic Check, if required for your role.